ProzorroUKR/openprocurement.api/docs/source/standard/lot.rst

      Fixed percentage of participant's cost reduction sum, with 3-digit precision after comma.

      Possible values:

-     * from 0.8 to 1 (from 80% to 100% respectively) if lot:fundingKind:other. - Default value.
+     *from 0.8 to 1 (from 80% to 100% respectively) if lot:fundingKind:other.
+Default value.
-     * from 0 to 0.8 (from 0% to 80% respectively) if lot:fundingKind:budget.
+     *from 0 to 0.8 (from 0% to 80% respectively) if lot:fundingKind:budget.

-     Input precision - 3-digit after comma.
+     Input precision - 3 digits after comma.

 Workflow